nicolasochem/tzip/proposals/tzip-16/tzip-16.md

 - `tezos-storage://KT1QDFEu8JijYbsJqzoXq7mKvfaQQamHD1kX/foo`: get the value at
   `foo` from the metadata big-map of the contract `KT1QDFEu8JijYbsJqzoXq7mKvfaQQamHD1kX` (on the current network).
-- `tezos-storage://KT1QDFEu8JijYbsJqzoXq7mKvfaQQamHD1kX//foo`: like the above,
+- `tezos-storage://KT1QDFEu8JijYbsJqzoXq7mKvfaQQamHD1kX/%2Ffoo`: like the above,
-  but the key is `/foo` (first `/` removed from the path).
+  but the key is `/foo` (first `/` removed from the path, percent-encoded one is kept).
+- `tezos-storage:hello/world` is invalid, while `tezos-storage:hello%2Fworld` is
+  valid (the key is `hello/world`).

 #### The `sha256` URI Scheme